 It’s the perfect location to explore many more of the other towns on the Amalfi Coast and you won’t be without opportunities to spend time on glistening blue beaches and eating Italian classics that can’t be rivaled.

 Getting to Positano

-If you’re coming to the Amalfi Coast from Naples, Positano is technically going to be the first town in the Amalfi Coast that you will reach.
-This makes it pretty convenient if you don’t want to travel too far into Amalfi but you also want to stay directly in the Amalfi Coast during your trip.
+If you’re coming to the Amalfi Coast from Naples, Positano is technically going to be the first town on the Amalfi Coast that you will reach.
+This makes it pretty convenient if you don’t want to travel too far into Amalfi but you also want to stay directly on the Amalfi Coast during your trip.

 To reach Positano from Naples you can first take the Circumvesuviana train to Sorrento (the last stop) and then either take a SITA bus or ferry to Positano.
 The bus takes around an hour, is the cheaper option and gives amazing views but it isn’t recommended for those who experience car sickness or feel uneasy on such narrow winding roads.

 The ferry is also another option but only runs in the summer and during the daytime.
-This will take around 45 minutes and will cost about 15 euros.
+This will take around 45 minutes.

 Getting Around Positano

-As far as getting around Positano, it is likely going to be the most asking of physical activity compared to Sorrento or Amalfi.
+As far as getting around Positano, it is likely going to be the most physically taxing when compared to Amalfi or Sorrento.
 Positano is a lot more demanding physically to get around due to the many many steep steps throughout the town.

-You won’t need to hire a car seeing as the town is so small but how steep it makes it more challenging to get around by foot.
-If you’re someone looking for more of a physical challenge and don’t mind, it’s an incredibly cute town to explore by foot.
+You won’t need to hire a car in the town itself seeing as it is so small.
+However, how steep it is makes it more challenging to get around on foot.
+If you’re someone looking for more of a physical challenge and don’t mind, it’s an incredibly cute town to explore on foot.
 With its winding pathways and not knowing what’s around the corner, you’re surely in for a treat.